General information about 12/76

 Advantages of the 12/70 caliber

-Wide availability: ammunition for 12/70 is widely available in a variety of types.
+Wide availability: Ammunition for 12/70 is widely available and comes in a variety of configurations.

-Wide range of ammunition: there is a wide range of shot loads and shot types designed for 12/70 caliber.
+Wide range of ammunition: There is a large selection of shot loads and shot types designed for the 12/70 caliber.

-Lower recoil force: compared to the 12/76 caliber, the 12/70 caliber generally produces less recoil, which can make shooting more enjoyable.
+Lower recoil force: Compared to the 12/76 caliber, the 12/70 caliber generally produces less recoil, which can make shooting more comfortable.

 Disadvantages of the 12/70 caliber

-Limited shot load: Due to the limited case length of 70 mm, the maximum shot load for the 12/70 caliber is limited.
+Limited shot load: Due to the limited shell length of 70 mm, the maximum shot load for the 12/70 caliber is restricted.

-Limitations with heavier loads: The 12/70 caliber may not be suitable for use with particularly heavy loads that may be advantageous in some hunting situations.
+Limitations with heavier loads: The 12/70 caliber may not be suitable for the use of particularly heavy loads that could be advantageous in some hunting situations.

-The 12/76 caliber, also known as the 12 gauge magnum, is an evolution of the standard 12/70 caliber, with the main difference being the case length, which is 76 mm.
+The 12/76 caliber, also known as 12 Gauge Magnum, is an advancement of the standard 12/70 caliber.
+The main difference lies in the shell length, which is 76 mm.

 - Maximum shot loads and shot quantity